 • Trekking Duration: 6-8 hours

 Today is the last day of our trek on Mt.
-Kilimanjaro and it’s a long beautiful hike through a constantly changing landscape.
+Kilimanjaro and it’s a long, beautiful hike through a constantly changing landscape.
 Along the way, we stop at the Mandara Huts for a long break before continuing down.
 This tropical area often has groups of Blue monkeys and possibly the rarer Colobus monkeys.
 We’ll be descending to where the Marangu route begins/ends at the Marangu gate entrance of the Park.
 Here we’ll have a hot lunch upon our arrival.
-For those guests who made it to the summit of Kilimanjaro, climbed to Stella Point or Gilliman’s Point, you will collect official certificates from the Park before saying goodbye to your mountain crew; in classic Kilimanjaro style with songs and dancing!
+For those guests who made it to the summit of Kilimanjaro, climbed to Stella Point or Gilliman’s Point, you will collect official certificates from Kilimanjaro National Park before saying goodbye to your mountain crew — in classic Kilimanjaro style with songs and dancing!

-Tonight, we again stay in Moshi at the Kilimanjaro Wonders Hotel and have one final celebratory dinner capping off this adventure of a lifetime!
+Tonight, we get back to our accommodations in Moshi and have one final celebratory dinner capping off this adventure of a lifetime!

 Day 10